 Arrival Xi'an and transfer to our hotel for breakfast, check in with time to freshen up before heading out to explore Xian.
 We start with one of Xian’s most iconic landmarks, the iconic Big Wild Goose Pagoda, followed by the vibrant Muslim Quarter.

 Later we enjoy a leisurely bike ride along the Xi’an City Wall.
 Dating back to 1370 the 12m-high walls are some of the few remaining urban fortifications still standing in China today.
-Tonight, there is our optional Tang Dynasty Bolt-on, with dinner and performance.
+Tonight, we offer an optional Tang Dynasty add-on, which includes dinner and a traditional performance.